 The Daily Calories Burned Calculator is a simple tool to calculate the number of calories needed per day based on your weight and activity level.
-You can use this calculator to determine how many calories you need to lose weight, gain muscle mass, or maintain your current body weight.
+This calculator can determine how many calories you need to lose weight, gain muscle mass, or maintain your current body weight.

-This calculator works like most calculators – enter your height, weight, age, gender, and then select from a list of common activities such as walking, jogging, biking, etc. Once selected, the calculator displays the estimated calories burned during the specified activity.
+This calculator works like most calculators – enter your height, weight, age, and gender, and then select from a list of everyday activities such as walking, jogging, biking, etc. Once selected, the calculator displays the estimated calories burned during the specified exercise.

 Calorie Calculator – Food Energy Calculator

-The world is getting more and more conscious about their food and the calories in every bite.
+The world is becoming more conscious about their food and the calories in every bite.
 For this reason, most people tend to count the calories in the food they eat.
 But what exactly is calorie counting?
 And why is it so important?
 Let’s find out…

-Calories are units used to describe the quantity of heat required to raise 1 gram of water by 1 degree Celsius.
+Calories are units used to describe the heat required to raise 1 gram of water by 1 degree Celsius.
 They represent the total amount of energy that has been absorbed by our bodies when we consume foods containing these nutrients.
-To keep ourselves alive, we require certain amounts of fuel daily.
+To keep ourselves alive, we require specific amounts of fuel daily.

-Calorie counting to shed weight onto its most manageable levels may be simplified to some necessary steps: Determine your BMR using one of those supplied equations.
+To shed weight onto its most manageable levels, calorie counting may be simplified to some necessary steps: Determine your BMR using one of those supplied equations.
 If you would like to gain or eliminate weight, use a weight loss calorie target calculator to figure your daily caloric requirements by adjusting your everyday calorie count target down (or up).
 Different food has distinct calorie counts, which means that every food has much potential energy.

-While the growth in burnt calories could be marginal, foods that are more challenging to digest like vegetables generally are usually fitter and provide more nourishment for fewer calories than lots of processed foods.
-So, eating less but better might just help you lose those extra pounds.
+While the growth in burnt calories could be marginal, foods that are more challenging to digest, like vegetables generally, are usually fitter and provide more nourishment for fewer calories than lots of processed foods.
+So, eating less but better might help you lose those extra pounds.